FivesquareSoftware/Cumulus/README.markdown

 Check out the [contributors graph](https://github.com/FivesquareSoftware/Cumulus/contributors) to see all the great people making Cumulus work.

-Patches are welcome, pull requests make us all excited.
+Patches are welcome, pull requests get us all excited.

 ## Acknowledgements